 To ensure that progress is in line with school expectations (6 steps a year) and is similar to non-pupil premium Primary Literacy Project approach to be used across school Curriculum meetings to take place for maths and literacy Quality first teaching Targeted TA and HLTA support for identified PP children.
 The following intervention groups will be completed: 1st Class @ Number Read, Write Inc Read, Write Inc Read, Write Inc Spelling Write Away Together Homework club Data shows that progress across all year groups is similar between pp and non pp because of the interventions and strategies we are using therefore we want to keep our current approaches in place.
 Curriculum meetings have worked well in the past and parents will be further informed of strategies used in school to develop their child's knowledge and understanding.
 Targeted group of children identified for both maths and English.
 Increased support time given to those children by the class teacher or the HLTA on a daily basis.
 Regular learning walks Regular observations Regular moderation of writing Regular book scrutinies Termly data input and analysis Termly pupil progress meetings with head teacher Evidence of impact will be collected through PUMA, PIRA and HAST tests termly and social and emotional progress will be measured using Sterling Children's Wellbeing.
-Opportunities for NQT's to observe other experienced teachers S.Fenton (Teacher & Literacy Lead) J.McKay (Maths Lead) Individual class teachers HLTAs and TAs B.Hawkins (DHT) D.Harrison (Head - teacher) C.Miller (SENCO) J.Tappenden Monitoring carried out by HT and Pupil Premium Manager Regular monitoring of PP books Collect pupil voice before PLP and at the end of the year once PLP has been used ii.
-Targeted suppo rt Total bud dgeted cost .
-What is the suidence and reticuels How will you oncure it is Stoff local When will you Comments Desired outcome Chosen action/approach What is the evidence and rationale for this choice?
-How will you ensure it is implemented well?
-Staff lead review implementation?
-Comments
+Opportunities for NQT's/teachers in first few years of teaching to observe other experienced teachers S.Fenton (Teacher & Literacy Lead) J.McKay (Maths Lead) Individual class teachers HLTAs and TAs B.Hawkins (DHT) D.Harrison (Head - teacher) C.Miller (SENCO) J.Tappenden Monitoring carried out by HT and Pupil Premium Manager Regular monitoring of PP books Collect pupil voice before PLP and at the end of the year once PLP has been used teachers.
+Total bud dgeted cost ii.
+Targeted suppo Desired outcome rt Chosen action/approach What is the evidence and rationale for this choice?
+Total bud How will you ensure it is implemented well?
+Staff lead When will you review Comments